powderhouse/Atlas/Documentation/BuildInstructions.md

 rm AtlasAppUITests/AtlasAppUITests.swift
 Delete old and "Remove Reference" for app and ui tests Delete red files
-Add AtlasCore as Embedded Binary to AtlasApp
-Embed all other libraries
-Assign all lib file (within AtlasApp) to AtlasApp Assign main.storyboard in Base.lproj
+Add AtlasCore and all non-testing libraries as Embedded Binary to AtlasApp Assign all lib file (within AtlasApp) to AtlasApp Assign main.storyboard in Base.lproj
-In AtlasCore target add a "Copy Bundle Resources" item to "Build Phases" and select "git" Embed all frameworks git checkout AtlasApp.xcodeproj/GeneratedModuleMap ensure all AtlasApp.xcodeproj/GeneratedModuleMap are pointing to the right .build/checkouts For testing may need to create copies of .build/checkouts to match version numbers (how to fix this?)
+In AtlasCore target add a "Copy Bundle Resources" item to "Build Phases" and select "git" git checkout AtlasApp.xcodeproj/GeneratedModuleMap ensure all AtlasApp.xcodeproj/GeneratedModuleMap are pointing to the right .build/checkouts For testing may need to create copies of .build/checkouts to match version numbers (how to fix this?)